The Idea of You Author Robinne Lee Has Eyebrow-Raising Reaction to Movie's Ending

 Starring: Maika MonroeTyriq WithersRudy PankowLauren GrahamBradley WhitfordLainey Wilson and Nicholas Duvernay.

-Premieres: February 13, 2026
+Premieres: In theaters February 13, 2026

 Why We’re Excited: After five years, Kenna returns to her hometown looking to reunite with her daughter.
 Instead, she finds solace in a local bar owner who remains one of the few who is willing to give her another chance.
 While the next few years see several of the best-selling novelist’s books hitting the screen, she’s a big part of bringing this book to life as she co-wrote the script with Lauren Levine.